ivy-llc/ivy/docs/partial_source/deep_dive/11_function_arguments.rst

 few :code:`creation` functions such as :code:`ones(shape, *, dtype=None, device=None)` , :code:`linspace(start, stop, /, num, *, dtype=None, device=None, endpoint=True)` etc.
 The rationale behind this is purely a convention.
 The :code:`shape` argument is often passed as a keyword, while the :code:`num` argument in :code:`linspace` is often passed as a keyword for improved understandability of the code.
-Therefore, given that Ivy fully adheres to the Array API Standard, Ivy also adopts these same exceptions to the general rule for the :code:shape and :code:num arguments in these functions.
+Therefore, given that Ivy fully adheres to the Array API Standard, Ivy also adopts these same exceptions to the general rule for the :code:`shape` and :code:`num` arguments in these functions.

 Arrays